ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/execute-count-orders-in-wms-worker.md

 From a user perspective, this is the step where the physical count is performed and the system receives the counting result for the current session.

+A finished detail row is treated as completed for the current counting session.

+If no counted records exist for a finished reconciliation detail in that session, the later aggregation step treats its counted result as zero.

+This allows the reconciliation to distinguish between rows that are still in progress and rows that were completed but no quantity was found for them.

 The next operation is usually **Populate Counted Quantities**.